 This program immerses you in experiential learning in a rural background.
 You'll observe ground-level realities and learn about the health issues and the ways these challenges are met by the medicos, Nurses and others.
-The program enables the you to understand Nursing care for individuals of all ages and cultural backgrounds with the objective of introducing the you to the Health system of India; to appraise the you to the many facets of the health care delivery in rural India and to understand the health issues and challenges faced in rural India.
-You'll also get to experience the ways the medical fraternity reaches out to the vast rural population especially those in interior rural areas.
+The program enables you to understand Nursing care for individuals of all ages and cultural backgrounds with the objective of introducing the you to the Health system of India from a rural perspective.
+You'll get to experience the ways the medical fraternity reaches out to the vast rural population especially those in interior rural areas.

 In addition to the academic component of the program you'll also have the opportunity to experience the cultural aspects of India through various activities and sightseeing excursions.